MohamSayed/flutter_file_utils/README.md

 # flutter_file_manager

-A set of utilities, that hepls to manage the files & directories in Android system.
+A set of utilities, that helps to manage the files & directories in Android system.

 version: 0.0.1